Mind over Machine

 Fred Brooks

-Mind over Machine has a very specific focus on software and all derived disciplines, where you can meaningfully put software in front of: software development, software development processes, software deliveries, software licenses, software infrastructure, software programmers, software-anything, …
+Section titled “Core focus”Mind over Machine has a very specific focus on software and all derivative disciplines that you can meaningfully put software before: software development, software development processes, software deliveries, software licenses, software infrastructure, software programmers, software-whatever, …

 We cannot say with certainty what “Regenerative Software Development” is — that is what we must contribute to.

-We are driven by — and governed by — a number of concrete principles.
+Section titled “Principles”We are driven by – and manage according to – a number of concrete principles.
 These principles are based on our assumptions.
-That is, we base these principles on the assumption that they will bring us to the goal.
-These principles and values may be adjusted and change over time, as we test them in practice.
+That is, we base these principles because we assume they will bring us to the goal.
+These principles and values may be adjusted and changed over time as we test them in practice.

-• We build systems that serve people’s general needs rather than commercial interests.
+- We build systems that serve people’s general needs rather than commercial interests.
 We believe in transparency and integrity.

-The Influence of Lean Manufacturing and Lean Management
+The influence of Lean Manufacturing and Lean Management

-We acknowledge and embrace the influence that lean manufacturing and lean management principles have had on modern systems and software development through trends such as: Continuous Delivery, DevOps, Agile software development, #NoEstimates, Developer Experience (DevX), Transformational Leadership — We acknowledge that legacy and stand on the shoulders of it, but simultaneously see it as our task to continue to contribute to translating and communicating how these principles concretely contribute to “Regenerative software development”.
+Section titled “The influence of Lean Manufacturing and Lean Management”We recognize and embrace the influence that lean manufacturing and lean management principles have had on modern system and software development through trends such as: Continuous Delivery, DevOps, Agile software development, #NoEstimates, Developer Experience (DevX), Transformational Leadership - We recognize that legacy and stand on its shoulders, but at the same time see it as our task to continue to contribute to translating and communicating how these principles concretely contribute to “Regenerative Software Development”.